PiotrLach/Chess/README.md

 # About the program

 The program is my own implementation of chess in Java.
 Originally, I developed the game as a course assignment during my studies.
 The project underwent a lot of changes since then.
 A great deal of code has been refactored, since I intended to improve its readability and reduce its complexity.
-In that, I tried wherever possible to:

-* make the code self-descriptive,
-* arrange functions in a *general-to-specific* order,
-* keep functions concise,
-* use meaningful names,
-* avoid global state fields and methods,
-* avoid duplication.

 The code takes advantage of some of more recent (Java 8+) features, namely: